dotnet/csharplang/proposals/csharp-9.0/records.md

 Two members are considered matching if they have the same signature or would be considered "hiding" in an inheritance scenario.
 It is an error for a member of a record to be named "Clone".
+It is an error for an instance field of a record to have a pointer type.

 The synthesized members are as follows: